 4. Be a polite driver

 It pays to be polite!
 Speeding, tailgating, hard braking, and accelerating, as well as eccentric lane changes, can lower your gas mileage up to 30% when driving on the highway.
-Being a courteous driver is not only safer for drivers around you, it’s safer on your wallet.
+Being a courteous driver is not only safer for drivers around you, but it’s also safer on your wallet.

 5. Go easy on the AC